underHA/nwhacks-2022/README.md

 ## Challenges we ran into

--Learning how to make dynamic websites
+-Learning how to make dynamic websites<br>
--Optimizing audio processing time
+-Optimizing audio processing time<br>
 -Increasing efficiency of server

 ## Accomplishments that we're proud of

--Made an aesthetic user interface
+-Made an aesthetic user interface <br>
--Distributing work efficiently
+-Distributing work efficiently<br>
 -Good organization and integration of many APIs

 ## What we learned

--Multithreading
+-Multithreading <br>
--How to use continuous audio input
+-How to use continuous audio input<br>
--React hooks
+-React hooks<br>
--Animations
+-Animations<br>
 -Figma

 ## What's next for Pitch.ai

--Faster and more accurate picture, keyword and caption generation -”Present mode”
+-Faster and more accurate picture, keyword and caption generation<br>
+-”Present mode”<br>
--Integrate a database to save your generated presentation -Customizable templates for slide structure, color, etc.
+-Integrate a database to save your generated presentation<br>
+-Customizable templates for slide structure, color, etc.<br>
 -Build our own web scraping API to find images